vitessio/website/content/en/docs/user-guides/createlookupvindex.md

 creating the Vindex column on, etc.

-In the context of the regular `customer` database that is part of the Vitess examples we started earlier, lets add some rows into the `customer.corder` table, and then look at an example `<json_spec>`:
+In the context of the regular `customer` database that is part of the Vitess examples we started earlier, let's add some rows into the `customer.corder` table, and then look at an example `<json_spec>`:

 ```sql